MaxHastings/SimpleBlockchain/README.md

 # How can I contribute to the project?

 All levels of experience are allowed to make contributions.
 I currently use IntelliJ Community edition when working on this project.
-Which you can download here. https://www.jetbrains.com/idea/download/#section=windows Then use the IDE to import this GitHub repo.
-After you make a contribution to the code base then submit a pull request.
+Which you can download here. https://www.jetbrains.com/idea/download Then use the IDE to import this GitHub repo.
+Submit a pull request after committing new changes to the codebase.